eceboran/AudioMalfunctionDetection/README.md

 Unsupervised learning reveals 4 clusters, one of which corresponds to normal operation.
 The other 3 clusters represent mostly abnormal sounds.
 We believe these correspond to different types of malfunctioning by the machine.
-We believe with further improvements on the classifier, we will be able to identify what type of maintenance will be required for a specific machine, in addition to the timing of maintenance.
+With further improvements on the classifier, we will be able to identify what type of maintenance will be required for a specific machine, in addition to the timing of maintenance.